Who is Lena Waithe? Unless you’ve been living under a rock, chances are you’ve heard of this ultra-talented writer, actress, producer, and director.

 As a Hollywood powerhouse, you probably know her from her work on Netflix’s “Master of None” or for creating the hit Showtime original “The Chi.”

-Here are 12 facts you should know about Lena Waithe, including insights about her childhood, career, fiancée (now wife), and rise to fame.
+Here are 12 facts to know about Lena Waithe, including little known insights about her childhood, her creative path, and her unusual rise to fame.

 1. Lena Waithe is From Chicago